fmselab/ct-competition/index.md

 ### Input and output formats

 The benchmark models will be distributed in the CTWedge and ACTS formats.
-The tools must be able to process models in one ofthe two input files (in the submission it must say which one) and produce as output a file in **csv** format.
+The tools must be able to process models in one of these formats (**you must specify whether your submission supports CTWedge or ACTS**) and produce its output in CSV on the standard output file descriptor (stdout).
 Examples of the inputs and outputs, together with the full grammar of CTWedge, can be found [here](https://fmselab.github.io/ct-competition/examples.html).

 ### Tool execution

-Generators will be executed, inside a *docker* provided by the competition organizers, on the same Linux machine with the following specs:
+Generators will be executed inside a Docker container provided by the competition organizers, on the same Linux machine with the following specs:
 - 2 CPUs Intel(R) Xeon(R) E5-2620 v4 @ 2,10 GHz
 - RAM DDR4, 2400 MHz, 4x32 Gb
 - 2xSSD Samsung 850 (256GB each) in RAID1